MyoInteract: A Framework for Fast Prototyping of Biomechanical HCI Tasks using Reinforcement Learning: Workshop Evaluation

 Following the practical task, participants completed an online questionnaire consisting of open-ended questions and 5-point Likert scales.
-The questionnaire included both standardised instruments (demographic questions) and task-specific items addressing (1) the process of defining and training RL tasks, (2) the usability of the interface for policy setup and training, and (3) the monitoring and evaluation of trained policies using WandB.
+The questionnaire included both standardized instruments (demographic questions) and task-specific items addressing (1) the process of defining and training RL tasks, (2) the usability of the interface for policy setup and training, and (3) the monitoring and evaluation of trained policies using WandB.
 Participants were also asked to reflect on whether the trained policy met their expectations and how they might adjust parameters in a subsequent iteration.
-An overview of all questions can be found in Appendix~\ref{sec:study-questions}.
+An overview of all questions can be found in Appendix~\ref{sec:study-questions} and the anonymized responses are included in the auxiliary material.

 In the final stage of the study, participants took part in a group discussion on the potential use cases of the framework, its relevance to their own research or projects, and desired features for improving its usefulness.
 The group discussion was recorded with participants' consent and subsequently transcribed.